spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-vue.md

 weight: 6
 ---

-Media Library Pro provides beautiful UI components for Vue 2 and Vue 3.
+Media Library Pro provides beautiful UI components for Vue 3.
 They pack a lot of features: temporary uploads, custom property inputs, frontend validation, and robust error handling.

 The `MediaLibraryAttachment` component can upload one or more files with little or no extra information.
 The attachment component is a lightweight solution for small bits of UI like avatar fields.